Class 44-E-SE 5/23/1944 2nd Lt. 01014831 Alton, IL

 “It was Arnold that encouraged George to fly.
 He left the Army and joined the Air Corps to become a pilot,” remembers Clara.
 She had also attended the University of Illinois before graduated from St. Mary’s University in San Antonio.
 She worked as a schoolteacher for 16 years.
 “The history of the Tuskegee Airmen is a picture of black history most kids won’t get the chance to learn.
 It’s important to understand because it can encourage young people to discover futures in aviation, aeronautics or anything they might want to set their minds to.
 Telling the stories of the Tuskegee Airmen also keeps their memories alive.”

 Arnold earned his wings as a Tuskegee Airman and was assigned to the 99th Pursuit Squadron, eventually deployed to Ramitelli Air Base in Italy.
-There he flew the famous P-51 Mustang fighter in ground strafing and bomber escort missions, and earned the nickname Red Tail along with his fellow pilots for their tenacity, and the tails of their planes they painted red.
+There he flew the famous P-51 Mustang fighter in over 90 ground strafing and bomber escort missions, and earned the nickname Red Tail along with his fellow pilots for their tenacity, and the tails of their planes they painted red.
 His wartime service earned him the Distinguished Flying Cross, Air Medal with Oak Leaf Clusters, World War II Victory Medal, American Campaign Medal and the European–African–Middle Eastern Campaign Medal.

 In another tragic turn of fate for the Cisco family, Arnold was tragically killed at the young age of 26 during military leave to visit his family.
 On May 19, 1946, the transport plane he was on hit power lines during a storm and crashed near Tuskegee, Alabama.
 He had been in Chicago to visit his wife, Hennie, who was pregnant at the time with their son Arnold Jr., and was on his way back to Tuskegee where he was to be promoted to the rank of Major before returning to fight overseas.